Preventive Controls for Human Food Qualified Individual Training Programs

 Qualified Individual Participant Training Courses

-These trainings are specific for packinghouses, cooling operations, and others who pack and/or hold raw agricultural commodities.
+Trainings are specific for fresh-cut, packinghouses, cooling operations, and others who pack and/or hold raw agricultural commodities.

 What is The Food Safety Preventive Controls Alliance (FSPCA)?